openconfig/featureprofiles/feature/gnoi/cisco/os_install/README.md

                 *    if empty or wrong version provided, force transfer is triggred
         *   StandbySupervisor: populate this field with
             *   bool
-            *   Ciso 8000 series does not support install on StandbySupervisor.
+            *   CISCO 8000 series does not support install on StandbySupervisor.
 So always set it to False
             *   set to True if install has to happen on standby Superviosor
             *   only applicable for device wich support install on StandbySupervisor
     *   Issue gnoi.os.Install.InstallRequest_TransferContent Provide following parameters: